How much do I need for retirement?

 Age 60: eight times your annual salary at the time.

-Age 67 (retirement age): ten times your annual salary at the time.4
+Age 67 (full Social Security retirement age): ten times your annual salary at the time.15

-This information can provide a good start in helping you estimate your retirement savings needs and develop a retirement savings plan.
+This information can help you estimate your retirement savings needs and develop a retirement savings plan.
 However, as you get deeper into the process, you may have financial issues and retirement planning questions that you’d like to discuss with a financial professional.
+The fact is, people working with a financial professional feel a lot more confident about where they are.18

 If you don’t currently know such a professional, Guardian can help.
 A Guardian Financial Professional will listen to your needs, help define your goals, and work with you to better understand the retirement planning process and make the right decisions.
 Here’s how to find someone near you: